The Saboteur™

 “Presentation is actually amazing despite the dated textures; the black and white theme together with a rainy Paris, occupying Nazis, authentic French soundtrack, etc. makes for one hell of an atmosphere; better than many modern open world games by a long shot.”

-“The awesome atmosphere of the game is built from the visual design with black and white stylization of levels, streets of Paris, retro cars, the era of World War II, cult music such as classic jazz and blues, and original compositions for the game.”
+“The awesome atmosphere of the game is built from: visual design with black and white stylization of levels, streets of Paris, which drive retro cars from the era of World War II, cult music such as classic jazz and blues, and original compositions for the game.”

 “The atmosphere feels lifeless and uninspired, lacking the depth and immersion that I expected from a game set in such a rich historical context.”

-“The game tries to create a dark and gritty atmosphere, but it often comes off as forced and unconvincing, leaving me feeling disconnected from the experience.”
+“The game fails to create a compelling atmosphere, leaving players feeling disconnected from the world and its characters.”

 - optimization11 mentions